-Principal education: B.Sc och M.Sc in Industrial Engineering and Management, Chalmers University of Technology, B.Sc in Economics, University of Gothenburg, School of Economics and Law, M.Sc Finance University of Gothenburg, School of Economics and Law.
+Principal education: B.Sc och M.Sc in Industrial Engineering and Management from Chalmers University of Technology in Gothenburg and a B.Sc in Economics and M.Sc in Finance from University of Gothenburg, School of Economics and Law.

 Other on-going principal assignments: Director at EQT Partners AB.